jech2/jech2.github.io/index.md

   Hey there!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p> -->

-I’m a Master’s student in Graduate School of Culture Technology, KAIST.
-Also, I'm a person who loves game music so much.
+I’m a graduate student who loves game music so much.
 I was used to be a heavy gamer of 2D dot pixel graphic game.
 Meanwhile, I am a dilettante musician.
 I like playing violin, piano, guitar and sometimes I compose music.
 So, by joining two interests, **I'm studying game music generation**.
 Currently, I'm focusing on the 80s retro game music.
-I love the chiptune and generated sound of the synthesizer at that time. :)
+I love the chiptune and generated sound of the synthesizer at that time.

 In more general and large scope, my research interest and question are the harmonization of each instrument in **multi-track symbolic music generation**, and how to make machine learn and understand the composition rules of human-created music.